reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 });
 ```

-This will connect to PostgreSQL and `sync` all the tables as per the models defined.
-This Sequelize will be initiated by each of the model defined above.
+This will connect to PostgreSQL and update all the tables as per the models defined.

 ## Caching the Uploaded File